aubreyrjones/lemon-py/README.md

 pointers or containers to manage memory within grammar actions.
-Instead, the lemon-py `_parser_impl::Parser` object internally allocates nodes into `unique_ptr`s and returns a raw pointer to the same object for use within the Lemon grammar actions.
+Instead, the lemon-py `_parser_impl::Parser` object internally allocates nodes into `unique_ptr`s and returns a raw pointer to the same object for use only within the Lemon grammar actions.
 Value tokens are treated similarly, with an integer terminal-code value member, but pointer and index into a table instead of an internal `std::string`.
 When the `Parser` is destructed, all of